 All of the above solutions are to solve distance sight problems.
 But if you are farsighted, and only need help with close things, you can purchase ready made “reading glasses”, that stick inside your mask.
 These are small half circles that sit near the bottom of your mask.
-Galen tested the DiveOptx magnifiers and wrote his review on this page.
+We have tested stick-on magnifiers and wrote our review on this page.

 You can also buy lenses for the drop-in masks above that have readers in them, and you can have custom readers bonded to your mask lens from the companies above.